Azure/Azure-Sentinel/Solutions/RubrikSecurityCloud/Playbooks/RubrikUserIntelligenceAnalysis/README.md

 # Rubrik User Intelligence Analysis
 ## Summary
-This playbook queries Rubrik Security Cloud to get user sensitive data and update sevrity of incident accordingly.
-This playbook calls the RubrikRetrieveUserIntelligenceInformation playbook internally to get user risk details and policyhits details to enrich the incident
+This playbook queries Rubrik Security Cloud to get user sensitive data and update severity of incident accordingly.
+This playbook calls the RubrikRetrieveUserIntelligenceInformation playbook internally to get user risk details and policy hits details to enrich the incident
 ### Prerequisites
 1. The Rubrik Security Cloud solution should be configured to [connect to Rubrik Security Cloud API end points using a Service Account](https://docs.rubrik.com/en-us/saas/saas/polaris_api_access_with_service_accounts.html), the service account should be assigned a role that includes the relevant privileges necessary to perform the desired operations (see [Roles and Permissions](https://docs.rubrik.com/en-us/saas/saas/common/roles_and_permissions.html) in the Rubrik Security Cloud user guide).
 2. Store Service account credentials in Key Vault and obtain keyvault name and tenantId